kubernetes-sigs/kubebuilder/designs/simplified-scaffolding.md

 ## Background

-The current scaffolding in kubebuilder produces a directory structure that looks something like this (compiled artificacts like config omitted for brevity):
+The current scaffolding in kubebuilder produces a directory structure that looks something like this (compiled artifacts like config omitted for brevity):

 <details>